harrisonlab/fusarium_venenatum/Fv_minion_assembly.md

 done
 ```

-Read coverage was estimated from the trimemd datasets:
+Read coverage was estimated from the trimmed datasets:

 ```bash
 GenomeSz=38